orangehill/iseed/README.md

 ```

 ### database
 Optional parameter which specifies the DB connection name.
+When using a non-default connection, the generated seeder will include the connection specification (e.g., `\DB::connection('mysql2')->table(...)`) to ensure the seeder targets the correct database.

 Example:
 ```